3. Responsibilities of the Trust Account Supervisor

 Although the trust account supervisor will not be held responsible for the misconduct of other lawyers in the firm, effective policies and procedures reduce the risk of such conduct occurring.
 As such, the trust account supervisor is expected to establish policies and procedures for matters such as:

-iv. delivery of the firm’s statements of account to clients prior to applying trust money to pay the account;
+vi. delivery of the firm’s statements of account to clients prior to applying trust money to pay the account

-vii. maintenance and storage of trust accounting records in accordance with Law Society rules.
+vii. maintenance and storage of trust accounting records in accordance with Law Society rules; and

 If a defalcation or fraud by other members or staff of the law firm occurs, the Law Society expects that the trust account supervisor would examine the controls in place at the firm and address any deficiencies so as to reduce the likelihood of such conduct in the future.